Veronica Martinez, Cambridge Service Alliance, University of Cambridge

 Transcript of Podcast:

 There are two types of scale-up – the vertical and the horizontal.
 The vertical is very much the multiple replication.
 The horizontal scale-up is by growth – it can be by expansion of the same service.
-It is thinking about what your service is, what is 2505your market, what size of market do you have and then signalling if you have a good and a big client – stick with the horizontal.
+It is thinking about what your service is, what is your market, what size of market do you have and then signalling if you have a good and a big client – stick with the horizontal.
 If you have a good technology that can be replicated for millions of people, then go for the vertical.

 The organisations that I interview are large industrial service providers.
 They are faced with a dilemma that they are coming from a product centric culture, and they now have to offer a service.
 So they observe the problem, create design of the problem, create the solution, go and execute the solution with the customer.
 A typical engineering perspective in solving a problem.
 However, what is required here is that we go beyond the point of evaluation when you handle the service for the customer.
 You need to simplify it, to do incremental scale-up and then when your service is strong and big enough go for the active scale-up.